GeneWasHere/TechOneTechnicalTest/README.md

 ## Run Test Suite

-To execute the test suite, navigate to the test project directory:
+To execute the test suite, navigate to the test project directory from the parent directory "TechOneTechnicalTest":
 ```bash
 cd "Technical Interview Test.Tests"
 ```